Ed

 purchased roughly around 1996

 I didn't know much about katanas when I bought this one at a Science Fiction convention, having only my display-only katanas prior to getting it.
-To this day I have no idea who manufactured it, or how well it really is built.
+To this day I know little about its origins.

 Functionally, it seems very comparable to the Shinto Katana, including weight and balance, and therefore seems a bit unremarkable to me.